erikberglund/SwiftPrivilegedHelper/README.md

  This project was created and only tested using Xcode Version 8.1 (8B62) and Swift 3.0.

 * **Developer Certificate**
- To use a privileged helper tool, the application and helper has to be signed by a valid deverloper certificate.
+ To use a privileged helper tool the application and helper has to be signed by a valid deverloper certificate.
- I'm using manual signing with a `Developer ID` certificate in the application, so the guide will assume that setup.
+ I'm using manual signing with a Developer ID certificate in the application, so the guide will assume that setup.

 * **SMJobBlessUtil**
- The python tool for verifying signing for applications using SMJobBless included in the [SMJobBless](https://developer.apple.com/library/content/samplecode/SMJobBless/Introduction/Intro.html#//apple_ref/doc/uid/DTS40010071-Intro-DontLinkElementID_2) example project is extremely useful for troubleshooting signing issues.
+ The python tool for verifying signing of applications using SMJobBless included in the [SMJobBless](https://developer.apple.com/library/content/samplecode/SMJobBless/Introduction/Intro.html#//apple_ref/doc/uid/DTS40010071-Intro-DontLinkElementID_2) example project is extremely useful for troubleshooting signing issues.

  Dowload it here: [SMJobBlessUtil.py](https://developer.apple.com/library/content/samplecode/SMJobBless/Listings/SMJobBlessUtil_py.html)